Powered by MOMENTUM MEDIA

 Chalmers has put the brakes on any changes to negative gearing and capital gains tax discounts, emphasising that the solution to Australia’s housing crisis hinges on boosting supply.

-Treasurer Jim Chalmers has confirmed that that the government's focus remains firmly on increasing the supply of homes rather than altering existing tax incentives such as negative gearing and capital gains tax discounts.
+Treasurer Jim Chalmers has confirmed that the government’s focus remains firmly on increasing the supply of homes rather than altering existing tax incentives such as negative gearing and capital gains tax discounts.

-Speaking to ABC’s 7:30 from Washington this week, Chalmers said: “I think it is primarily a supply challenge… one of the reasons why we’re not going down the path of changing the negative gearing arrangements, abolishing negative gearing or abolishing the capital gains tax discount, is because we haven’t been convinced that that would have positive consequences for supply.”
+Speaking to ABC’s 7:30 from Washington this week, Chalmers said: “I think it is primarily a supply challenge … one of the reasons why we’re not going down the path of changing the negative gearing arrangements, abolishing negative gearing or abolishing the capital gains tax discount, is because we haven’t been convinced that that would have positive consequences for supply.

 “We’re focused almost entirely on supply.
 There aren’t enough homes for Australians to live in.
 The housing pipeline is not anything near what we need it to be,” Chalmers said.